-The 260-day calendar, also known as the Sacred Calendar or Tzolk’in in Maya, has 20 day associated with the numbers 1-13 (20 x 13 = 260).
-It would run as follow: 1 Imix, 2 Ik, 3 Akbal, 4 Kan… to 13 Ben, then numeral 1 would return and get associated with the fourteenth day: 1 Ix, then 2 Men, 3 Kib and so on continuing in an endless cycle.
+The 260-day calendar, also known as the Sacred Calendar or Tzolk’in in Maya, has 20 days associated with the numbers 1-13 (20 x 13 = 260).
+It would run as follows: 1 Imix, 2 Ik, 3 Akbal, 4 Kan… to 13 Ben, then numeral 1 would return and become associated with the fourteenth day: 1 Ix, then 2 Men, 3 Kib and so on continuing in an endless cycle.

 Every day was significant, similar to an astrology chart.

-Notice that the Maya did not have numbers like ours, they only had three digits; a dot standing for ‘one’, a bar standing for ‘five’ and a shell for ‘zero’ (see Maya numerical system)
+Notice that the Maya did not have numbers like ours, they only had three digits; a dot standing for ‘one’, a bar standing for ‘five’ and a shell for ‘zero’ (see my article on Maya mathematics)